jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in lost tax revenue between 2000 and 2020.

-(*Note: Dollar values in this section converted from reported year dollar to 2024 dollars.*)
+(*Note: Dollar values in this section converted from reported-year dollar to 2024 dollars.*)

 ## How costly are venue renovations?